compose-x/ecs_composex/docs/extras.rst

 In docker-compose (or with swarm), you already have the ability to define the CPU limits and reservations you want to give to each individual service in the compose file.

-To help having to know the different CPU/RAM settings supported by AWS Fargate, ECS ComposeX, if defined, will automatically use the limits and reservations configuration set in your Docker compose file, and determine what is the closest CPU/RAM configuration that will allow your services to run into.
+To help having to know the different CPU/RAM settings supported by AWS Fargate, ECS Compose-X, if defined, will automatically use the limits and reservations configuration set in your Docker compose file, and determine what is the closest CPU/RAM configuration that will allow your services to run into.